Cal Poly has been a Drupal campus since 2009

 - Not convinced?
 Email firstname.lastname@example.org to schedule a demo.

-- Over 150 websites are currently in Drupal, and more are being built every day, so chances are one of your colleages is already using it.
+- Nearly 200 websites are currently in Drupal, and more are being built every day, so chances are one of your colleagues is already using it.